This story was updated on May 27, 2022.

 For instance, Fairweather said that in a seller’s market, homeowners “have more power to take an offer that’s going to be really likely for the deal to close.”

-Fairweather said that the U.S. has been in a “serious seller’s market for a long time,” so this particular use of the data is arguably less necessary right now.
-But the point is that pending sales numbers can offer indicators of where the market is headed, who as the upper hand, and what else has been going on that might impact housing.
+The point is that pending sales numbers can offer indicators of where the market is headed, who has the upper hand, and what else has been going on that might impact housing.

 So we know that pending sales foreshadow the future of the market, and that April’s numbers were down.
 Does that spell trouble?